Kira0096/PBPFL/README.md

-Official repository for CVPR 2022 paper **An Accuracy-Lossless Perturbation Method for Defending Privacy Attacks in Federated Learning**.
+Official repository for WWW 2022 paper **An Accuracy-Lossless Perturbation Method for Defending Privacy Attacks in Federated Learning**.
 This project is developed based on Python 3.6.

 ## Install prerequisites